 Guillain–Barré Syndrome (GBS) is an auto-immune disease of unknown origin.
 It often appears without warning and with variable severity.
 GBS affects the myelin sheath around your nerves which reduces the ability of the nerve to send impulses from your brain to your muscles.
 In mild cases, there may just be some weakness (usually starting in the hands and feet) and in severe cases, all muscles are paralysed, even the breathing muscles.
 After you have received the necessary medical treatment, the sheath around the nerves slowly regenerates and the impulses will start being able to reach your muscles so that you can move again.
 Some GBS sufferers make a full recovery while others have residual weakness which may affect their everyday life.

 Neurological physiotherapy plays a significant role in people affected by GBS.
 Due to the varying degrees of severity, and the fact that recovery in very slow, GBS patients greatly benefit from neurological physiotherapy.
 Physiotherapy treatment will accelerate your recovery and help you reach your maximal level of functional independence.

 Treatment will vary in intensity and structure depending on how severely you are affected but generally, the neuro physiotherapist’s goals will be as follows:

-At Rehabilita, Anne Knowles Physiotherapy, Roodepoort, Johannesburg, we have some specialised equipment that could benefit you:
+At Rehabilita in Roodepoort Johannesburg we have some specialised equipment that could benefit you:

 Recovering from GBS requires a lot of patience and determination.
 The more effort you put in to your rehabilitation, the greater the chances that you will recover well.
 Neurological physiotherapists will do their best to try help you achieve your goals and return to a normal life.
 We can do home visits if required.